MicrosoftDocs/cpp-docs/docs/standard-library/vector-class.md

   - "zh-tw"
 ---
 # vector Class
-The STL vector class is a template class of sequence containers that arrange elements of a given type in a linear arrangement and allow fast random access to any element.
+The C++ Standard Library vector class is a template class of sequence containers that arrange elements of a given type in a linear arrangement and allow fast random access to any element.
 They should be the preferred container for a sequence when random-access performance is at a premium.

 ## Syntax